James White McClung

-James White McClung (June 6, 1798 – May 31, 1848) was an American lawyer and politician during the early days of Alabama statehood.
-He served in the Alabama state legislature between 1822 and 1844, was Speaker of the House from 1835–1838, and served in the state Senate from 1845–1849.
+James White McClung (June 6, 1798 – May 31, 1848) was an American lawyer and politician in Alabama.
+He served in the Alabama state legislature between 1822 and 1844, was Speaker of the Alabama House of Representatives from 1835–1838, and served in the Alabama Senate from 1845–1849.
 At the time of his death he was a candidate for the United States Senate, without opposition.
-McClung Avenue in Hunstville is named for him, the first street in that city to be named after a local citizen.
+McClung Avenue in Huntsville is named for him, the first street in that city to be named after a local citizen.